JFrog CLI Control Manager

 • Seamless switching: jfcm install <version> then jfcm use <version | alias | latest>

-• Predictable environments: auto-activate the version in .jfrog-version per repo
+• Predictable environments: auto-activate the version in .jfrog-version per repository

 • Safer upgrades: compare outputs and benchmark before adopting a new version in CI

-• Operational insight: history and stats expose adoption, hotspots, and regressions
+• Operational insight: history and statistics expose adoption, hotspots, and regressions

 Execution, Safety, and Observability for the JFrog CLI

-jfcm is more than a version switcher: it's a versioned, observable, and safe execution layer for the JFrog CLI.
-It brings the rigor of nvm/pyenv/volta to DevOps workflows—tailored for artifact management and CI/CD.
+jfcm is more than a version switcher.
+It is a versioned, observable, and safe execution layer for the JFrog CLI.
+It brings the rigor of tools such as nvm, pyenv, and volta to development and operations workflows.
+It is tailored for artifact management and continuous integration and delivery (CI/CD).

 Problem Landscape